 Electrical codes are in place to protect you, the homeowner.
-These general guidelines apply to new installations and remodels and will give you the basics of what electrical inspectors are looking for.
+These general guidelines will give you the basics of what electrical inspectors are looking for when to comes to both remodels and new installations.
 Be sure to check with your local building department because local codes may vary from the recommendations here.
 Most local codes follow the National Electrical Code (NEC), but there can be variances, and the local code always takes precedence.

 Bathrooms use a lot of power and may need more than one circuit.
 The outlets, or receptacles, must have a 20-amp circuit.
 The same circuit can supply the entire bathroom, provided there are no heaters (including vent fans with built-in heaters) and the circuit serves only a single bathroom and no other areas.
 Alternatively, there should be a 20-amp circuit for the receptacles only, plus a 15- or 20-amp circuit for the lighting.
 Vent fans with built-in heaters must be on their own dedicated 20-amp circuits.
 All receptacles in bathrooms must have ground-fault circuit-interrupter (GFCI) protection.
 Light fixtures in the shower or bath area must be rated for damp locations unless they are subject to shower spray, in which case they must be rated for wet locations.

 Kitchens must have at least two 20-amp "small appliance" circuits serving the receptacles in the countertop areas.